cheesejaguar/hackathon-dashboard/src/prd.md

 - Users can browse and select from their personal repositories when authenticated
 - Live monitoring displays commit flow, branch status, pull requests, and workflow runs
 - Dashboard updates automatically every 30 seconds with fresh data (when authenticated)
+- Users can compare multiple repositories side-by-side with key metrics
-- Seamless user experience from repository input to monitoring
+- Seamless user experience from repository input to monitoring and comparison

 **Experience Qualities**: Professional, Reliable, Intuitive